ubernostrum/django-registration/docs/custom-user.rst

 The two-step HMAC workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The two-step :ref:`HMAC <hmac-workflow>` requires that your user model
+The two-step :ref:`HMAC <hmac-workflow>` requires that the following
-have the following fields:
+be true of your user model:

+* It must set the attribute
+  :attr:`~django.contrib.auth.CustomUser.USERNAME_FIELD` to denote the
+  field used as the username, and must define the method
+  :meth:`~django.contrib.auth.models.AbstractBaseUser.get_username`
+  for retrieving the username value.
+Subclasses of Django's
+  :class:`~django.contrib.auth.models.AbstractBaseUser` receive this
+  attribute and method automatically.

+* It must have a field for storing an email address, and it must
+  define the method
+  :meth:`~django.contrib.auth.models.AbstractBaseUser.get_email_field_name`,
+  which will return the name of the email field.
+Subclasses of
+  Django's :class:`~django.contrib.auth.models.AbstractBaseUser`
+  receive this method automatically (and the backing attribute
+  :attr:`~django.contrib.auth.models.CustomUser.EmailField` which
+  normally stores the name of the email field).
+This field must be a
-* ``email`` -- a textual field (:class:`~django.db.models.EmailField`,
+  textual field type (:class:`~django.db.models.EmailField`,
   :class:`~django.db.models.CharField` or
-  :class:`~django.db.models.TextField`) holding the user's email
-  address.
-Note that this field is required by
+  :class:`~django.db.models.TextField`).
+Note that this field will be
+  required by :class:`~django_registration.forms.RegistrationForm`,
-  :class:`~django_registration.forms.RegistrationForm`, which is a
-  difference from Django's default
+  which is a difference from Django's default
   :class:`~django.contrib.auth.forms.UserCreationForm`.

-* ``is_active`` -- a :class:`~django.db.models.BooleanField`
+* The username and email fields must be distinct.
+If you wish to use
+  the email address as the username field, you will need to supply
+  your own completely custom registration form.

+* It must have a field named ``is_active``, and it must be a
-  indicating whether the user's account is active.
+  :class:`~django.db.models.BooleanField` indicating whether the
+  user's account is active.

-You also *must* specify the attribute
-:attr:`~django.contrib.auth.CustomUser.USERNAME_FIELD` on your user
-model to denote the field used as the username.
-Additionally, your
-user model must implement the
+If your custom user model defines additional fields beyond the minimum
-:meth:`~django.contrib.auth.models.User.email_user` method for sending
-email to the user.
+requirements, you'll either need to ensure that all of those fields
+are optional (i.e., can be ``NULL`` in your database, or provide a
+suitable default value defined in the model), or you'll need to
+specify the full list of fields to display in the ``fields`` section
+of the ``Meta`` declaration of your
+:class:`~django_registration.forms.RegistrationForm` subclass.

 The one-step workflow